israelroldan/extjs-reactor/README.md

 We recommend you start by cloning the [boilerplate project](https://github.com/sencha/extjs-reactor/tree/master/packages/reactor-boilerplate) and following the instructions there.

-The boilerplate project uses the Ext JS modern toolkit.
-There is also a [boilerplate project using the Ext JS classic toolkit](https://github.com/sencha/extjs-reactor/tree/master/packages/reactor-classic-boilerplate).
+The boilerplate project uses Ext JS 6 with the modern toolkit.
+There is also a [boilerplate project using the classic toolkit](https://github.com/sencha/extjs-reactor/tree/master/packages/reactor-classic-boilerplate).

 ## Basic Concepts